Thrillworks/strapi-enhanced-blocks-editor/README.md

 ### Future Enhancements
 - **Configure blocks visibility** - Add configuration option that will allow hiding of block level elements like bold, italic, Heading 1 etc.

+## Reporting issues

+If you find a bug or have a feature request, open an issue on [GitHub](https://github.com/Thrillworks/strapi-enhanced-blocks-editor/issues).
+Include steps to reproduce, expected vs. actual behavior, and your Strapi and plugin versions when reporting a bug.

 ## License

 MIT